Marianne Jean-Baptiste

-Marianne Raigipcien Jean-Baptiste is an English actress.
+Marianne Raigipcien Jean-Baptiste (born April 26, 1967) is an English actress and director.
 She is known for her role in Mike Leigh's drama film Secrets & Lies (1996), for which she received acclaim and earned nominations for the Academy Award, BAFTA Award, and Golden Globe for Best Supporting Actress.

-Jean-Baptiste is also known for her role as Vivian Johnson on the television series Without a Trace (2002–2009) and has also starred in multiple television shows such as Blindspot (2015–2016) and Homecoming (2018).
+Jean-Baptiste is known for her role as Vivian Johnson on the television series Without a Trace (2002–2009) and has also starred in multiple television shows such as Blindspot (2015–2016) and Homecoming (2018).
 She gained renewed recognition for starring as a depressed woman in Leigh's drama film Hard Truths (2024), for which she received a nomination for the BAFTA Award for Best Actress in a Leading Role.

 Early life and education

 Marianne Raigipcien Jean-Baptiste was born in London to a mother from Antigua and a father from Saint Lucia, growing up in Peckham.

 She attended St Saviour's and St Olave's secondary school.
 She was classically trained at the Royal Academy of Dramatic Art in London.